China central bank governor calls for vigilance on deflation

 Zhou added that the speed with which inflation was slowing was a "little too quick", though this was part of China's ongoing market readjustment and reforms.

-Beijing is determined to keep the world's second-largest economy from taking the same path of recession and deflation that has blighted its neighbour Japan for the past 20 years.
+Beijing is determined to keep the world's second-largest economy from taking the same path of recession and deflation that has blighted its neighbor Japan for the past 20 years.

 The central bank's newspaper warned last month that China is dangerously close to slipping into deflation.